QiiPatri/QiiPatri/README.md

-This guy is lazy and he hasn't left anything.
+This guy is lazy and hasn't left anything.